PubMed Integration in EasySLR

 • Reverify articles within the tool and either import all results or a selected subset.

-Note: If your search returns more than 10,000 articles, we recommend downloading the NBIB file from PubMed and uploading it to EasySLR as Pubmed does not allow importing more than 10,000 sarticle at a time.
+Note: If your search returns more than 10,000 articles, we recommend downloading the NBIB file from PubMed and uploading it to EasySLR as Pubmed does not allow importing more than 10,000 articles at a time.
 For step-by-step instructions refer to the help article here: How to export NBIB File from PubMed?

 Copy Query